A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Online Walking Controller Based on MPC

-Walking is periodic locomotion which can be decomposed into two main phases: \textit{single support} and \textit{double support}.
-In the double support phase, the robot tries to shift its COM to the stance foot and and during single support its swing leg moves towards the next step position.
-In order to develop stable locomotion, robot should be able to track a set of reference trajectories while keeping its stability.
+Walking is a periodic locomotion which can be decomposed into two main phases: \textit{single support} and \textit{double support}.
+In the double support phase, the robot shifts its COM to the stance foot and during the single support, its swing leg moves towards the next step position.
+In order to develop stable locomotion, the robot should be able to track a set of reference trajectories while keeping its stability.
 As mentioned before, a popular approach to guarantee the stability of the robot is keeping the ZMP within the support polygon.
-According to~(\ref{eq:statespace_3lipm}), the position of the stance leg, swing leg and ZMP are measured at each control cycle.
+According to~(\ref{eq:statespace_3lipm}), the position of the stance leg, swing leg, and ZMP are measured at each control cycle.
 Thus, the following objectives should be considered to keep the outputs at or near the references:

-where $p_z, r_z, p_{st}, r_{st}, p_{sw}, r_{sw}$ are the measured and reference ZMP, and the measure and reference positions of the stance and swing legs, respectively.
-Moreover, to generate a smooth trajectories which are compatible with the robot structure, the control inputs are considered into the objectives for smoothing all the motions:
+where $p_z, r_z, p_{st}, r_{st}, p_{sw}, r_{sw}$ are measured and reference ZMP, and the measure and reference positions of the stance and swing legs, respectively.
+Moreover, to generate a smooth trajectories which are compatible with the robot structure, the control inputs are considered into the objectives for smoothing all motions:

 According to the explained objective terms, the following cost function is defined to find an optimal set of control inputs:

 where $k$ is the current control interval, $z_k^\top = \{\Delta u(k|k)^\top\quad \Delta u(k+1|k)^\top ... \Delta u(k+N_p-1|k)^\top \}$ is the QP decision and $\alpha_j$ represents a positive gain that is assigned to each objective.